Many people hear scratching in their walls and eerie scuttling at night and realize that they live alongside mice.

-- Declutter – Most people will use their basement for some storage.
-The problem is that’s the biggest “vacancies” sign for mice.
-So clear up your clutter, so there are no attractive hiding places.
+- Declutter – Most people will use their basements for some storage.
+The problem is that it’s the biggest “vacancies” sign for mice.
+So clear up your clutter so there are no attractive hiding places.

 - Seal your trash – Open bags of trash, especially food, are very inviting for a hungry mouse.
 Seal all your garbage bags and make sure they’re off the floor.

 - Cover any external entrances – Mice can get into your basement through even the tiniest holes.
 If you notice a hole in the exterior wall, seal it with expandable foam or steel wool.
 Use weather-stripping on gaps around doors and windows.
 These are common mouse entry points, and sealing them up is the best way to prevent mice from getting in.